 33.30.8 Bids from External Resources

 Resources located outside of the EDAM Area may participate in the Day-Ahead Market subject to certain requirements that depend on whether (a) the resource submits a Bid at an EDAM External Intertie or an EDAM Internal Intertie, (b) the intertie is with the CAISO Balancing Authority Area or an EDAM Entity Balancing Authority Area, and (c) the resource’s location is specific or non-specific.
+The EDAM Entity Scheduling Coordinator responsible for the interchange associated with these transactions must identify the supporting resource in an E-Tag submitted in accordance with Section 29.4(c)(4).

 33.30.8.1 EDAM External Interties